PathanAhmad/VLabsChallengeAssignment/README.md

    - String sorting is handled using `.localeCompare()`, and numerical fields are sorted using `parseFloat()`.

 ### 5. **Editing**
    - Editing is done via inline `contenteditable` fields for properties like `Density`, `Viscosity`, and `Quantity`.
-This ensures a user-friendly interface.
+This ensures a user-friendly interface instead of random buttons that would force a deviation from the image shared in the project requirement.

 ### 6. **Progressive Web App (PWA)**
    - **Offline Access**: The app registers a service worker to cache essential resources, ensuring it works without an internet connection.
    - **Installable**: A `manifest.json` is included to make the app installable on mobile devices.
-   - **Cross-Device Compatibility**: The app is responsive and works well on mobile, tablet, and desktop.
+   - **Cross-Device Compatibility**: The app is responsive and works well on mobile, tablet, and desktop, though the structure and requirement of the project itself makes it non-ideal for mobile devices.

 ## Project Structure